tomplarge/effective-java/Effective Java.md

 }
 ```

-### Item 26: Eliminate unchecked warnings
+### Item 27: Eliminate unchecked warnings
 - Eliminate every unchecked warning you can
 - Use `Set<Integer> s = new HashSet<>();` instead of `Set<Integer> s = new HashSet();`
-- If there is a warning you can't get rid of, but can prove it's safe, suppress it with `@SuppressWarnings("unchecked")` annotation, and always use on the smallest scope possible
+- If there is a warning you can't get rid of, but can prove it's safe, suppress it with `@SuppressWarnings("unchecked")` annotation, and always use on the smallest scope possible, and always put a comment to explain
 ```java
 // method from ArrayList
 public <T> T[] toArray(T[] a) {